-As the managing contractor of Lawrence Livermore National Laboratory (LLNL), Lawrence Livermore National Security, LLC (LLNS) is committed to being a valued citizen and good neighbor in its local communities.
+As the managing contractor of Lawrence Livermore National Laboratory (LLNL), Lawrence Livermore National Security, LLC (LLNS) is committed to be a valued citizen and good neighbor in its local communities.

 In the spirit of giving, LLNS has established the LLNS Community Gift Program.
-This year the LLNS Board of Governors has authorized up to $150,000 to community organizations.
-Gifts can range in amounts from $500 to $10,000.
+This year the LLNS Board of Governors has authorized up to $200,000 to community organizations.
+Gifts can range in amounts from $500 to $15,000.
 Eligibility criteria and application follow.
-The primary focus of these gifts are programs and/or projects that support public K-14 science, math, and engineering education (STEM); public K-14 special needs education, and performing arts programs (STEAM).
+The primary focus of these gifts are programs and/or projects that support public K-14 science, math, and engineering education (STEM); public K-14 special needs education and performing arts programs (STEAM).

 The LLNS Community Gift Program is open to publicly funded California K-14 schools, community colleges, 501(c)(3) entities and government agencies serving the Tri-Valley (Livermore, Amador, and San Ramon valleys), counties surrounding LLNL, including Alameda, Contra Costa and San Joaquin.
 Organizations must be sustainable and financially viable and will be asked to account for spending and program results.
 Additional criteria include:

 - Organizations that received gifts in the prior years but did not file an acceptable Gift Accountability Report by the due date are not eligible for the current program.

 - IRS-qualified 501 (c)(3) entities must be registered with a current status with the State of California Department of Justice, Office of the Attorney General’s Registry of Charitable Trusts.
 Status must be verified by the applicant prior to submission and can be done by conducting a search via the online tool provided by the State of California Department of Justice, Office of the Attorney General: http://oag.ca.gov/charities

 - With the exception of K-14 educational institutions, which are addressed below, each applying organization is limited to one application.